 There it is.
-To do God's will is to believe in the One He sent.
-It's to receive Him as one's Savior and Lord.
-It's to choose to turn the controls of one's life over to Him.
+To do God's will is to believe in the One He sent, to receive Him as one's Savior and Lord, to turn the controls of one's life over to Him.
+Those who have done so are in God's forever family.